mathgladiator/adama-lang/reference/src/guide/anonymous.md

 }
 ```

-The result type is **maybe** of whatever the element type is, and this both forces the checking of range and contends with invalid ranges.
-The only way to really know the **second** type is via an if statement like so:
+The result type is ```maybe&lt;int&gt;``` which requires a second inspection to determine if it exists, and this both forces the checking of range and contends with invalid ranges.
+The only way to really know the value of the second index is via an if statement like so:

 ```adama
 @construct {